dell/SANdbox/Toolkit/powershell/README.md

     @odata.id                        : /redfish/v1/SFSSApp/IpAddressManagements?=IpAddressManagements
     @odata.context                   : /redfish/v1/SFSSApp/$metadata#IpAddressManagements
     @odata.type                      : #IpAddressManagementsCollection.IpAddressManagementsCollection

-     **NOTE:** A REALLY simple way to verify if PowerShell AND PowerCLI are configured correctly is to do the following:
+### A REALLY simple way to verify if PowerShell AND PowerCLI are configured correctly:
 1. Connect to your vCenter instance using the `Connect-VIServer <VIserver FQDN or IP Address>`, for example `Connect-VIServer 10.10.10.42`
      **NOTE:** If you get a error about unknown or invalid certificates you COULD use the `Set-PowerCLIConfiguration -Scope User -InvalidCertificateAction warn` command but please take note, `-Scope` is set to User not CurrentUser.